apyle/CleaningDataProject/README.md

 x86_64-apple-darwin10.8.0 (64-bit) platform.
 In addition, the following packages were installed when running the script:

-* bitops - Bitwise Operations
+* data.table - Extension of data.frame
 * datasets - The R Datasets Package
 * graphics - The R Graphics Package
 * grDevices - The R Graphics Devices and Support for Colours and Fonts